cvxgrp/qss/README.md

 - `eps_abs`: scalar specifying relative tolerance.
 - `alpha`: scalar specifying overstep size.
 - `rho`: scalar specifying ADMM step size.
+- `max_iter`: maximum number of ADMM iterations to perform.
 - `precond`: boolean specifying whether to perform matrix equilibration.
 - `reg`: boolean specifying whether to regularize KKT matrix.
 May fail on certain problem instances if set to `False`.
 - `use_iter_refinement`: boolean, only matters if `reg` is `True`.
 Helps mitigate some of the accuracy loss due to regularization.
+- `polish`: boolean specifying whether to attempt to polish the final solution.
+Still in development, best left as `False` for now.

 ### Returns
 A list containing the following: